opencollective/opencollective/rfcs/013-utility-first-css-framework.md

 ## Solution

-Adopting [TailwindCSS](https://tailwindcss.com/) - a utility-first css framework - as our main approach to styling, together with complementary libraries to handle accessibility, transitions and styling/variants composition, and a license to a component library (Tailwind UI) built with these tools.
+Adopting [TailwindCSS](https://tailwindcss.com/) - a utility-first css framework - as our main approach to styling.

 ### What is Utility-first CSS?